HaaaO/academic-kickstart-1/content/author/admin/_index.md

 +++

-I am an undergraduate student in Computer Science at University of Southern California.
+I am an undergraduate computer science student at the University of Southern California.
+I am interested in building robots that frees human from tedious tasks so that we can focus on things that matter.
+I am interested in computer vision, few-shot learning, reinforcement learning, and robotics in general.
-My research interests include robotics, computer visions and human-robot interaction.